prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

   + [HTML Tables](https://www.w3schools.com/html/html_tables.asp)
   + [HTML5 Semantic Elements](https://www.w3schools.com/html/html5_semantic_elements.asp)

 Take your time to develop a baseline comfort with various HTML elements.
 For now, don't worry about styling these elements or making them look good.
+Ignore references about CSS and styling.

 As you develop your website, use an iterative development approach.
 Focus on small tasks one at a time.
 Edit your HTML file(s), preview your changes, then commit your changes.
 Then repeat the process.
 Every so often, use GitHub Desktop to push / sync your local commits up to the remote repository.